 All the information you provide during the process will only be used for the purpose of progressing your application, or to fulfil legal or regulatory requirements if necessary.

-We will not share any of the information you provide during the recruitment process with any third parties for marketing purposes or store any of your information outside of the European Economic Area.
-The information you provide will be held securely by us and/or our data processors whether the information is in electronic or physical format and will be in line with GDPR rules.
+We will not share any of the information you provide during the recruitment process with any third-parties for marketing purposes or store any of your information outside the European Economic Area.
+The information you provide will be held securely by us and/or our data processors whether the information is in electronic or physical format and will be in line with UK GDPR rules.